retro16/acsi2stm/README.md

 Install the [STM32 library](https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation).
 The doc says that it only works on Arduino 1.8.5 but that does seems to work with more recent versions too.

+In the Tools / Manage Libraries menu of the Arduino interface, search for "SdFat" and install "SdFat by Bill Greiman".

 In the Tools menu of the Arduino interface, select the following: